Due to the spread of the coronavirus, the Ministry of Foreign Affairs advises against any non-essential international travel.

 After the first negative test, the individual can:

-(1) have recovered from COVID-19 and no more than six months have passed since they have been declared cured;
+(1) have suffered from COVID-19 and no more than six months have passed since they have been declared cured;

 (2) have undergone COVID-19 vaccination and no more than six months have passed since its completion.